the-youth-connection-logo.png

 Overdoses In Michigan

-In 2021, there were 494 opioid-related deaths in the city of Detroit.
-During that same time, EMS responded to almost 2,500 opioid overdoses, using Narcan to revive the individual.
+In 2023, there were 2,896 opioid-related deaths in Michigan.
 The majority of these overdoses and deaths occurred among Black men over the age of 45.
 We can reduce this number by removing the stigma surrounding SUD (Substance Use Disorder), educating our community about the dangers of substance use, and being prepared by getting trained to administer Narcan (a life-saving nasal spray used to reverse the effects of an opioid overdose).

 IDENTIFYING SUBSTANCE USE DISORDER